 The Strategic Buyout Program described above includes some program changes from the initial program design.
 These changes were described in Substantial Action Plan Amendment 1 and are summarized here again.
-Initially, the SBP planned to apply the valuation method for offering a purchase price to an applicant based on the appraised pre-storm Fair Market Value (FMV).
-SAPA 1 revised the valuation method to the appraised current market Fair Market Value (CMV).
-This revision was made in tandem with a revised incentive structure that provides applicants with a potentially higher level of financial support and more housing choice.
-Further, utilizing the CMV also will allow applicants to move more quickly through the program process and get to closing as a few pre-closing administrative requirements are removed by using this method.
-A review of the housing market across the MID counties indicated that generally the market has rebounded in the majority of counties so that CMV will not typically be less than the pre-storm FMV.
-In the cases where CMV is less than pre-storm FMV, the incentives to eligible participants will ensure that subsequent housing is both attainable and affordable.
+Initially, the SBP planned to apply the valuation method for offering a purchase price to an applicant based on the appraised pre-storm Fair Market Value.
+SAPA 1 revised the valuation method to the appraised current Fair Market Value.
+For the purpose of this program, Fair Market Value or FMV are to mean the current Fair Market Value and not the pre-storm Fair Market Value, unless the pre-storm value is specifically mentioned.

+The change to current FMV was made in tandem with a revised incentive structure that provides applicants with a potentially higher level of financial support and more housing choice.
+Further, utilizing the current FMV also will allow applicants to move more quickly through the program process and get to closing as a few pre-closing administrative requirements are removed by using this method.
+A review of the housing market across the MID counties indicated that generally the market has rebounded in the majority of counties so that current FMV will not typically be less than the pre-storm FMV.
+In the cases where current FMV is less than pre-storm FMV, the incentives to eligible participants will ensure that subsequent housing is both attainable and affordable.